Polyvagal Theory Made Simple: What It Is and Why It Matters in Therapy

 With that context in mind, here’s why this framework matters so much in trauma work specifically.

-Trauma doesn't just leave a memory.
+Trauma doesn’t just leave a memory.
 It leaves a pattern in the body.
-When someone experiences trauma and doesn't get to complete the full cycle of response and recovery, the nervous system can get stuck.
+When someone experiences trauma and doesn’t get to complete the full cycle of response and recovery, the nervous system can get stuck in defensive states.
 Some people get stuck in the sympathetic state, which looks like chronic anxiety, hypervigilance, anger, or an inability to ever fully relax.
-Others get stuck in the dorsal vagal state, which looks like depression, numbness, fatigue, or dissociation.
+Others get stuck in the dorsal vagal state, which looks like depression, numbness, fatigue, dissociation, or overwhelming emotional flashbacks that feel terrifyingly real.

 Why This Matters in EMDR and Somatic Therapy

 In somatic therapy, we're working directly with the body's sensations and responses.
 Understanding the three states helps clients start to recognize where they are in any given moment and what their nervous system is trying to do.
-That awareness alone can interrupt old patterns.
+That awareness alone can interrupt old patterns, especially when you bring in approaches like Somatic Experiencing and the SIBAM framework in trauma therapy.

 In EMDR Therapy, the therapeutic relationship itself is a regulating force.
 Before we ever go near trauma content, we build resources, establish safety, and make sure the nervous system has a felt sense of what ventral vagal actually feels like.
 You can't process trauma from inside a shutdown or a spiral.
-The window of tolerance has to be open first.
+The window of tolerance has to be open first, and understanding the eight stages of EMDR therapy can help demystify how that process unfolds.

 Co-regulation matters too.
 Your nervous system is always in conversation with the nervous systems around it.
 It's biology.
 The relational container of therapy is actually doing something physiological, which is why who you work with matters just as much as what modality they use.